jessfraz/blog/content/post/dogfooding-docker-to-test-docker.md

 servers if we add storage drivers, upgrade servers' kernels, and write this blog post.

 Hope you enjoyed, also help us test RC's and Docker master!
+Also thanks to DigitalOcean and Azure for hosting our infrastructure.